Jawaharlal Nehru: Graduation

 Nehru went to Trinity College, Cambridge, in October 1907 and graduated with an honours degree in natural science in 1910.
 During this period, he studied politics, economics, history and literature with interest.
 The writings of Bernard Shaw, H. G. Wells, John Maynard Keynes, Bertrand Russell, Lowes Dickinson and Meredith Townsend moulded much of his political and economic thinking.

-After completing his degree in 1910, Nehru moved to London and studied law at the Inner temple Inn.
+After completing his degree in 1910, Nehru moved to London and studied law at the Inner Temple (one of the four Inns of Court to which English barristers must belong).
 During this time, he continued to study Fabian Society scholars including Beatrice Webb.
 He was called to the Bar in 1912.

-Advocate practice
+Legal practice

-After returning to India in August 1912, Nehru enrolled as an advocate of the Allahabad High Court and tried to settle down as a barrister.
-But, unlike his father, he had very little interest in his profession and relished neither the practice of law nor the company of lawyers: "Decidedly the atmosphere was not intellectually stimulating and a sense of the utter insipidity of life grew upon me."
+After returning to India in August 1912, Nehru enrolled at the Allahabad High Court and tried to settle down as a barrister.
+His father was one of the wealthiest barristers in British India, with a monthly income exceeding Rs.
+10,000 (£850).
+Although Nehru was expected to inherit the family's lucrative practice, he had little interest in his profession, and relished neither the practice of law nor the company of lawyers.
 His involvement in nationalist politics was to gradually replace his legal practice.
+In 1945-46, he was a member of the INA Defence Committee during the INA Trials, putting on a barrister's gown and appearing in court after over twenty-five years.

-Nationalist movement (1912–1938)
+Nationalist movement (1912–1939)

-Britain and return to India: 1912–1913

-Nehru had developed an interest in Indian politics during his time in Britain as a student and a barrister.
-Within months of his return to India in 1912, Nehru attended an annual session of the Indian National Congress in Patna.
-Congress in 1912 was the party of moderates and elites, and he was disconcerted by what he saw as "very much an English-knowing upper-class affair".
-Nehru doubted the effectiveness of Congress but agreed to work for the party in support of the Indian civil rights movement led by Mahatma Gandhi in South Africa, collecting funds for the movement in 1913.
-Later, he campaigned against indentured labour and other such discrimination faced by Indians in the British colonies.